DominicOram/mx-bluesky-fork/docs/developer/general/how-to/dev-ops/lint.rst

 Run linting using pre-commit
 ============================

-Code linting is handled by black_, ruff run under pre-commit_.
+Code linting is handled by ruff_, run under pre-commit_.

 Running pre-commit
 ------------------